-213 Fifth Street,
+213 5th Street,

-> No one has favorited this theater yet
+2 people favorited this theater

-> It originally was a vaudeville house, but when it was acquired by Warner Brothers in 1930, it switched to primarily showing movies.
+It originally was a vaudeville house, but when it was acquired by Warner Brothers in 1930, it switched to primarily showing movies.
 It also received an elaborate remodeling from Warner, in an ornate Art Deco style, with hand-cut Austrian chandeliers in the lobby, beveled mirrors lining the lobby walls, and mahogany and brass doors.

 The auditorium featured curved stairs on either side of the stage and lighting fixtures which echoed those in the lobby.
 The color scheme, in whites, creams and gold gilding, was followed throughout the public spaces of the Smoot Theatre.